Menu Close

 Power Equipment Technology

-Additional Information: There will be an orientation meeting Thursday evening at 7:00pm, test will be taken after meeting.
-Contestants must have: pencil, calculator, and Safety Glasses.
+Additional Information: There will be an orientation meeting & test Thursday evening at 6:00pm.
+You will need to bring a pencil!

 Required Equipment: Safety Glasses, calculator, pencil and resume